Who We Are

 In Tanzania, MikonoYetu is a women-led non-governmental organization based in Mwanza.
 It was registered in 2011 as a non-profit organization under the Company Ordinance.
 Due to the change in the laws, on August 10th, 2019, MikonoYetu was registered as a certified non-governmental organization: No. 00NGO/R2/OOO359.

-The reasons for establishing MikonoYetu stems from our own working experiences while implementing a project to curb domestic violence through economic empowerment.
-From our own experiences and evidence based research reveals that when women are economically empowered, they have options including stepping out of violence and can improve their livelihoods and the livelihoods of their children.
+Seven founding members established MikonoYetu.
+MikonoYetu’s establishment arose from our own working experiences while implementing a project to curb domestic violence through economic empowerment.
+Our lived experience and evidence-based research reveal that when women are economically empowered, they have more options and power to step out of violence and improve their livelihood and that of their children.
 Livelihood is defined as using one’s personal and material assets to make a living in a manner that secures the necessities of life comfortably without undermining the natural environment’s resource base.

-Our mission is to find new ways of empowering women and girls economically so that they can own and control productive resources more productively and profitably while also sustaining the environment to mitigate the negative impacts of climate change.
+Our mission is to economically empower women and girls so that they can own and control productive resources more profitably and productively, while at the same time, mitigating the negative impact of climate change.

-Our targets are tuned in-line with National Strategies, Beijing Platform of Actions and Global Goals.
-These include:
+Our targets are tuned in line with National Strategies, Beijing Platform of Actions and Global Goals.

-- Reduce number of women and girls living on less than $1.25 a day.
+- Reduce the number of women and girls living on less than $1.25 a day.

-- Increase number of women and girls who own and control productive resources.
+- Increase the number of women and girls who own and control productive resources.

-- Increase number of women and girls accessing vocational skills.
+- Increase the number of women and girls accessing vocational skills.

-- Improving women and girls abilities to access financial services.
+- Improve women and girls’ abilities to access financial services.

-- Support girls to become confident to reach their potentials.
+- Support girls to become confident to reach their potential.